dhimassena/cnn_flower_detection/README.md

 Flower detection that implements convolutional neural network.
 This project consist of 5 classes to be classfied.
-The accuracy of the detection reachs 96%.
+The accuracy of the detection reachs more than 95% without overfiting.

 ```
 dhimassr@gmail.com